amith-vp/channelMessage/README.md

 - `>channelmsg #channelname <content>` -> Send message to the mentioned channel.
 # Installation

 This bot runs on [node.js](https://nodejs.org).
 You will need at least node 12.
-In order for music playback to work, you will need python and ffmpeg to be present on your system.
-## General

 Install [node 12 or newer]((https://nodejs.org/en/download/)) .